atholbro/paseto/README.md

 validity period.
 If we had excluded the call to `withDefaultValidityPeriod()` then no default would be set, and we'd be required to set an expiration date & time.

-Finally a call to build() is made, which creates an instance of the TokenService.
+Finally, a call to build() is made, which creates an instance of the TokenService.

 ```
 Token token = new Token();